Devils Lake State Park Activities and recreation

 Picnicking and shelters

-There are three major picnic areas, two on the north shore and one at the south shore of Devil's Lake.
-Each picnic area has tables, water and grills.
-Two enclosed shelters and three open air shelters are available for rental.
+There are major day use picnic areas on both the north and south shores of Devil's Lake.
+Each area has tables, drinking water (in season) and grills.
+Two enclosed shelters and other open air shelters are available for rental.
 Shelters at Devil's Lake State Park.

 Boating, canoeing and kayaking